California train crash was an accident, lawyer for truck driver says

 In 2004, Sanchez-Ramirez was convicted of a driving infraction in Yuma, Arizona, and was cited for failure to obey a traffic control device in 2007, according to the newspaper.

-A National Transportation Safety Board member has said Ramirez' heavy-duty pickup truck appeared to have traveled about 80 feet (24 meters) down the tracks before being hit by the train in the fiery predawn accident.
+Sumwalt has said Ramirez' heavy-duty pickup truck appeared to have travelled about 80 feet (24 meters) down the tracks before being hit by the train in the fiery pre-dawn accident.

 Metrolink officials said full service was scheduled to resume on Thursday afternoon on the agency's Ventura County line after repairs to the tracks.

-(Reporting by Dana Feldman in Ventura, Daniel Wallis in Denver and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Cynthia Johnston, James Dalgleish and Peter Cooney)
+(Reporting by Dana Feldman in Ventura, Daniel Wallis in Denver and Dan Whitcomb and Alex Dobuzinskis in Los Angeles; Writing by Dan Whitcomb; Editing by Cynthia Johnston, James Dalgleish and Peter Cooney)